sandhawke/talk-20170530-progress/PITCHME.md

 ---

-feed.studio
+feed manager (feed.studio?)

-* have multiple feeds (gardens)
+* manage 1+ feeds
-* tend each feed, or let it grow organically
+* tend each feed, guiding it while it grows
-* some control over outbound flow
+* private feeds work for outbound control

 ---

 Possible MVP within Mastodon UI

-* @bot to create feeds
+* @new@feed.studio to create a feed
 * follow it
-* @feed, react to feed to tweak it
+* @feedNNN@feed.studio or react to feed to adjust it
 * can be viral

 ---